wngaw/wngaw.github.io/_posts/2020-07-25-sequence-modelling-using-cnn-and-lstm.md

 Sequence modelling is a technique where a neural network takes in a variable number of sequence data and output a variable number of predictions.
 The input is typically fed into a recurrent neural network (RNN).

-There are four main variants of sequence models
+There are four main variants of sequence models:
 - one-to-one: one input, one output
 - one-to-many: one input, variable outputs
 - many-to-one: variable inputs, one output
 - many-to-many: variable inputs, variable outputs

-As most real-life applications revolves around variable inputs, I will be focusing on many-to-one and many-to-many sequence models
+As most real-life applications revolve around variable inputs, I will be focusing on many-to-one and many-to-many sequence models

 > ⭐ **As most real-life applications revolves around variable number of inputs, I will be focusing on many-to-one and many-to-many sequence models** <br />

-## Quick recap on CNN And LSTM
+## Quick recap on CNN and LSTM

 Convolutional neural network (CNN) is a type of neural network architecture that is typically used for image recognition as the 2-D convolutional filters are able to detect edges of images and use that to generalise images.
 However, in the case of sequence data, we can use a 1-D convolutional filters in order to extract high-level features.